 For more information, see Testing Pulse Third-Party Tags for CORS Issues.

 How do I troubleshoot slow third-party/VPAID tag timeouts with throttling?

 Often third-party/VPAID tags take some time to load which can cause timeouts.
 When it times out (if the customer has passbacks enabled), it also breaks the passback chain because there is no time for passbacks to be delivered instead of the third-party ad.
 This causes a lower fill rate.

 In Pulse, the ad timeout setting in the backend is set to 2 seconds by default.
 If the time of loading the ad exceeds 2 seconds, there is no time to serve any ads and content playback starts.

 - Go to the location where you expect to see the VPAID/third-party ad.

 - Toggle "Device mode" in the Developer tools in the browser (Chrome) to emulate, for example, 3G or 4G connection.

 - Monitor the distribution request using the Developer Tools in Chrome.
 Enable the HTML5 Debug mode by following the steps described at HTML5 Debug Mode and look for any errors.

-- If the 3rd party cannot speed up the delivery, it is possible to change the ad timeout setting to, for example, 3 or 4 seconds.
+- If the third party cannot speed up the delivery, it is possible to change the ad timeout setting to, for example, 3 or 4 seconds.
 Note that this affects all ads and overall user experience.